wpaccessibility/wp-a11y-docs/_posts/2025-08-16-accessible-error-messages-in-forms.md

 Don’t make users guess — offer clear help in plain language, at the right moment.
 Tell users in advance which documents they'll need, and which fields are or aren't required.
 Add descriptions to fields where necessary.

-## How to show which fields are required?
+## How do I show which fields are required?

 If you only ask what's really needed, all fields could technically be required — but that’s not always the case.